timescale/docs/timescaledb/tutorials/time-series-forecast.md

 The initial reaction from the plotted graph is that the model does a relatively good job in capturing the overall trend, but at times has quite a large margin of error.
-This can be due to the inherent irregularity of Manhattan’s traffic situation with frequent roadblocks, accidents and unexpected weather conditions.
+This can be due to the inherent irregularity of Manhattan's traffic situation with frequent roadblocks, accidents and unexpected weather conditions.
 Moreover, as it was the case with taxi pickup counts in our analysis with R using the seasonal ARIMA model, the Holt-Winters model was also thrown off by the anomalous data points on Martin Luther King day on the previous Monday.

-### Takeaways from Analysis
+### Takeaways from analysis
 We looked at different ways you can build statistical models to analyze time-series data and how you can leverage the full power of the PostgreSQL ecosystem with TimescaleDB.
 In this tutorial